 Potbelly Corporation is a sandwich concept that has been feeding customers' smiles with warm, toasty sandwiches, signature salads, hand-dipped shakes, freshly-baked cookies and other fresh menu items, customized just the way customers want them, for more than 40 years.
 Potbelly promises Fresh, Fast & Friendly service in a welcoming environment that reflects the local neighborhood.
 Our employees are trained to engage with our customers in a genuine way to provide a personalized experience.
-We believe the combination of our great food, people and atmosphere creates a devoted base of Potbelly fans.
+We believe the combination of our great food, people and atmosphere creates a devoted base of Potbelly customers.

 We believe that a key to our past and future success is our culture.
-It is embodied in The Potbelly Advantage, which is an expression of our Vision, Mission and Values, and the foundation of everything we do.
-Our Vision is to be your moment of escape, thanks to our relaxing shop, friendly faces, and toasty sandwiches.
-Our Mission is to help people love lunch.
+It is embodied in The Potbelly Way, which is an expression of our Vision, Mission and Values, and the foundation of everything we do.
+Our Vision is to be the most loved sandwich brand in every neighborhood.
+Our Mission is to delight customers with great food and good vibes.
 Our Values embody both how we lead and how we behave and form the cornerstone of our culture.
-We use simple language that resonates from the frontline associate to the most senior levels of the organization, creating shared expectations and accountabilities in how we approach our day-to-day activities.
+We use clear language that resonates from the frontline associate to the most senior levels of the organization, creating shared expectations and accountabilities in how we approach our day-to-day activities.
 We strive to be a fun, friendly and hardworking group of people who enjoy taking care of our customers, while at the same time taking care of each other.

-As of December 25, 2022, we had 429 shops in 31 states and the District of Columbia.
-Of these, the company operates 384 shops and franchisees operate 45 shops.
+As of December 31, 2023, we had 424 shops in 31 states and the District of Columbia.
+Of these, the company operates 345 shops and franchisees operate 79 shops.